Amalaltlb/Coffee-Sales-Dashboard/README.md

 ## Key Insights & Outcomes

-- Identified top-performing products and customer preferences by country.
+- Identified top customer preferences by country.
 - Developed an interactive dashboard for better decision-making.
-- Improved data accuracy by resolving missing values and standardizing formats.

 ## How to Use

 1. Open the raw dataset: `coffeeOrders_RawData.xlsx`.